stolostron/insights-metrics/README.md

 # insights-metrics

 The insights-metrics  will create metrics from PolicyReport CRs and exposes as metrics API for local Prometheus.
-This project is heavily influenced from https://github.com/openshift/openshift-state-metrics
+This project is heavily influenced from <https://github.com/openshift/openshift-state-metrics>

-#Rebuild Date: 2021-11-23
+Rebuild Date: 2022-01-07